gfannes/champ/amp/uc1.md

 - [ ] Reload from time to time
 - [x] Must support specification of defaults in '~/.config/champ/config.zon#default'
 	- [*] Reload when changed, check from time to time
+		- Create thread that updates a mutex-protected ?Forest
+		- Have the thread wait on a condition variable for some time.
+This can be woken when LSP indicates a file change.
+		- Have each LSP iteration try and load the ?Forest
+- [ ] Support searching in non-AMP data of Chore

 # Annotate parts of source code with project and status tags &!annotate
 - [/] Support aggregation of AMP tags